emilymeroni/reactTraining/Notes.md

 It compares Virtual domes: Old and re-rendered (or future) virtual DOM React keeps two copies of the DOM and compares them to see if there are any differences.
 At that point it changes the dom only where the changes occured (like the text of the button)

+High order component
+- It wraps another component.
+- There are two ways to create it, you don't return a functional component but instead you pass in a reference to a component.
+To use it you need to wrap it in the export of the class using it.